Snergster/dep-brief/README.md

 - **Error Handling**: Stops calculations if critical data is missing or invalid
 - **Cross-Validation**: Multiple calculation methods for density altitude verification
 - **Conservative Margins**: Built-in safety factors for performance planning
+- **No Extrapolation**: Will not calculate performance outside published data ranges

 ## Requirements